BiAPoL/napari-clusters-plotter/README.md

 ### 4. Labels Layer with Tracking Results

 The **`Labels`** layer can be also used to display tracking results.

+[These notebooks](https://github.com/BiAPoL/napari-clusters-plotter-example-notebooks/tree/main/notebooks/mastodon) show you examples of how to load and format tracking features from [Mastodon](https://imagej.net/plugins/mastodon) in a way compatible with napari-clusters-plotter.

-If you have a time-lapse labeled image where each label number represents a unique track ID, you can load tracking features to this layer and use the plotter to cluster them.
-In the gif below, the `Tracks` layer is NOT used for clustering, it is just shown along as a convenience.
+For example, if you have a time-lapse labeled image where each label number represents a unique track ID, you can load tracking features to this `Labels` layer and use the plotter to cluster them.
+In the 'gif' below, the `Tracks` layer is NOT used for clustering, it is just shown along as a convenience.
 There is currently no support for the `Tracks` layer.

 ![](./images/tracking_labels.gif)